 Professors Jens Hainmueller and David Laitin

-Professors David Laitin and Jens Hainmueller are seeking two research assistants to assist in the Immigration and Integration Policy Lab’s research on the impact of integration policies in the United States and Europe.
-The Immigration Lab (https://immigrationlab.stanford.edu) has a number of projects underway, including a large-scale randomized study to assess the impact of naturalization in the United States and a longitudinal survey of asylum seekers in Germany.
-The research assistants will be responsible for assisting in data collection, preparing literature reviews, producing journal quality graphics and conducting descriptive data analyses.
+Professors David Laitin and Jens Hainmueller are seeking research assistants to assist in the Immigration Policy Lab’s research on the impact of immigration policies in the United States.
+The Immigration Policy Lab has a number of projects underway, including a large-scale randomized study to assess the impact of naturalization in the United States and a multi-method study assessing the health impacts of deferred action for undocumented immigrants.
+The research assistants will be responsible for data collection (quantitative and qualitative), data analysis, and drafting literature reviews, as well as producing journal quality graphics and tables.
 Interest in immigration is a must, and a background in social science and statistics is preferred.

 The Psychology of Americans' Political Decisions

 Political psychology is an interdisciplinary enterprise blending psychology with the study of politics.
 For this project, you will join the Political Psychology Research Group, a team of undergraduates, graduate students, and other researchers led by Professor Jon Krosnick.
 We will explore what the American public thinks about global warming and what they want the federal government to do on the issue.
 We will also be investigating the forces that inspire some people to vote in national elections while others decline to participate, and the forces that shape voters' candidate choices.
 No special background is necessary for an undergrad to join our team, although comfort with mathematical/statistical write-ups and some experience with statistics would help you take on more challenging tasks.
 Students who have statistical skills may be able to conduct original analyses of existing data to write papers for publication.